essif-lab/framework/docs/terms/pattern-decentralized-GRC.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work in progress
+This is work that is being envisaged.
 :::

 # Decentralized, Governance, Risk Management and Compliance